Pharmaceutical Benefits Scheme (PBS) Safety Net

 - download and complete a Patient claim for refund Pharmaceutical Benefits Scheme (PBS) form

-- submit your completed form at your nearest Medicare Service Centre or post it to the address on the form
+- submit your form at a service centre or post it to the address on the form

-You need to keep a record of your PBS medicines on a Prescription Record Form.
-This form is available from your pharmacist.
-This form helps you keep a record of all your PBS medicines so you know when you have reached the PBS Safety Net threshold.
+Keep a record of your PBS medicines on a Prescription Record Form.
+You can get this from your pharmacist.
+By doing this, you’ll know when you’ve reached the PBS Safety Net threshold.

-If you go to the same pharmacist for all your PBS medicines, you can ask them to keep a computer record for you.
+If the same pharmacist provides all your PBS medicines, ask them to:

-If you combine your family’s PBS amounts you might reach the PBS Safety Net threshold sooner.
-You can then get a PBS Safety Net card from your pharmacist.
+If you combine your family’s PBS amounts, you may reach the threshold sooner.
+Then you can get a PBS Safety Net card from your pharmacist.

-- a couple legally married and not separated, or a couple in a de facto relationship, with or without dependent children, or
+- a couple married and not separated, or a couple in a de facto relationship with or without dependent children

 - a single person with dependent children

-- complete the Pharmaceutical Benefits Scheme Safety Net amendment, replacement or supplementary card application form or
+- complete a Pharmaceutical Benefits Scheme Safety Net amendment, replacement or supplementary card application, or